 Each semester, students confer with their advisor prior to registration, and if they wish to make changes to their plan of study (i.e. adding/dropping courses or changing majors/minors).
 Faculty advisors maintain regular office hours for student conferences.
 Students may also request appointments in addition to those arranged by the advisor.

 New students participate in special advising sessions at a registration program prior to enrollment.
 After this initial session, students are assigned to faculty advisors based on their major field of interest.
 Exploratory students (i.e. students who are undecided about a major or who are not ready to formally declare a major) are assigned an advisor in the Office of Student Success.

 Finding Your Advisor

-New freshmen will have the opportunity to meet their academic advisor during First Week orientation.
-All students can find their advisor on the 'Student' section of their 'My Millikin' web portal.
-Students may also find their advisor by contacting their academic Dean's office:
+Incoming freshmen will have the opportunity to meet their academic advisor during First Week orientation.
+All students can find their advisor on the 'Student' section of myMillikin.
+Students may also find their advisor by contacting their academic dean's office:

 - Arts & Sciences/Exploratory: Shilling Hall 209

 - Tabor School of Business: Scovill Hall 105